 Ensuring young people are linked to mental health services that can transition into young adulthood (such as Headspace) provides a safety net for future years.

 Research has demonstrated that the factor most closely associated with good mental health outcomes among care leavers is having safe, stable and affordable housing.

 Working with a young person who has youth justice involvement

-Adolescence is the peak risk time for offending behaviour from a lifetime perspective due to the developmental characteristics of this stage of life (as described earlier).
+Adolescence is the peak risk time for offending behaviour from a lifetime perspective due to the developmental characteristics of this stage of life.
+(Refer to Neural development.)

-These statistics do not imply that the majority of young people who have had a history of abuse and neglect engage in criminal activity, but rather that a large proportion of young people who have offended have a history of abuse and neglect (Darker, Ward, & Caulfield, 2008; and CREATE Youth Justice Report, 2018)
+These statistics do not imply that most young people who have had a history of abuse and neglect engage in criminal activity, but rather that a large proportion of young people who have offended have a history of abuse and neglect (Darker, Ward, & Caulfield, 2008; and CREATE Youth Justice Report, 2018).

-Ensure that transition planning is co-ordinated with youth justice plans and processes by involving youth justice staff as part of the child’s safety and support network.
+Ensure that transition to adulthood planning is co-ordinated and aligned with youth justice case plans.
+With the consent of the young person, include youth justice staff as part of the safety and support network.

 Working with young people who engage in high risk behaviours

 Young people can sometimes engage in high risk behaviours such as problematic substance abuse, antisocial or criminal activities, self-harming, thinking about or attempting suicide, or frequently going missing from their care arrangement.